qhdwight/frc-go/README.md

 ## Why?

 Go is fast and hits those sweet fifty updates per second.
 It also has CGo, which allows it to link natively into C code making this all possible.
-The main reason why though is because I really enjoy writing Go - to be honest, you can hit fifty updates per second with any language if done properly.
+The main reason why though is because I really enjoy writing Go.

 ## Okay, how?